insapathogenomics/CENTAUR/README.md

 # CENTAUR

-This repository contains a novel set of tools (currently under development in the frame of CENTAUR project) that address key bioinformatics challenges faced throughout the life-cycle of a cg/wgMLST pipeline.
+This repository contains a novel set of tools (currently under development in the frame of CENTAUR project, supported by the European ISIDORe initiative) that address key bioinformatics challenges faced throughout the life-cycle of a cg/wgMLST pipeline.
 Each of these tools will have soon their own GitHub page.
 Stay tuned!

 ## Motivation
 Routine genomics-based surveillance of bacterial pathogens is increasingly relying on cg/wgMLST approaches.
 Currently, there is a need for bioinformatics solutions that facilitate the development, deployment and application of new cg/wgMLST workflows, while ensuring their long-term sustainability and inter-laboratory comparability in the Era of global surveillance.
 In this repository, we present a **novel set of tools that address key bioinformatics challenges faced throughout the life-cycle of a cg/wgMLST pipeline**, illustrating their added-values across the different stages of a **brand-new implementation of routine genomics surveillance for a bacterial pathogen X**.